 Over the past few days, we have experienced an increase in contact about how you will be impacted with your mortgage repayments and the potential of losing your jobs.
 We will be working hard to ensure you are all informed and kept up to date with the changing situation from the banks.

 Currently all of the banks along with the Reserve Bank and the Finance Minister are combining to provide relief for mortgage holders, these will include solutions to assist with you during this lockdown and the potential reduction or loss of income during this period.

-At this stage the Government has advised that mortgage holders will be able to apply for a 6 month Mortgage Holiday through their bank.
-Further details for each bank will come in the next few days.
-These are fluid solutions and can change from day to day.
+At this stage the Government has advised that mortgage holders will be able to apply for a 6 month Mortgage Holiday through their bank and now banks have put their systems in place to enable this to happen.
 One thing is for certain and that will be the unprecedented strain that all banks will be under for the foreseeable future as they pool their resources to help everyone as fast as they can.
 But given the amount of work they will have there will be delays and this cannot be avoided.

 The below links to the various bank websites will be able to provide more detailed information, and we will update our Facebook Page to provide further updates. https://www.facebook.com/wealthhealthnz/